 - Melt butter in a saucepan over medium heat.
-Add maple syrup, brown sugar, soy sauce, pineapple juice, garlic powder, mustard, and spices.
+Add maple syrup, brown sugar, soy sauce, pineapple jelly, mustard, and spices.

-- Reduce heat to low and allow the glaze to simmer on low until it starts to thicken.
-The mixture should resemble syrup and coat the back of a spoon.
+- Reduce heat to low and allow the glaze to simmer until it starts to thicken.
+The mixture should resemble a thick syrup.

-- Apply pineapple-maple ham glaze during the second half of cooking time.
+- Brush the pineapple-maple glaze onto the ham during the second half of cooking time.

-- If you plan to cook the ham on your smoker or pellet grill, please refer to my Double-Smoked Ham recipe for detailed information on when to apply the ham glaze.
+- If you plan to cook the ham on your smoker or pellet grill, please refer to our Double-Smoked Ham recipe for detailed information on when to apply the ham glaze.